top of page

 The Distant Past

-Emily loved the freedom, discovery and friendships her college experience afforded, in direct contrast to the intensely controlling and insular conditions she grew up in.
-She did not, however, relish the classical music environment which she felt - in direct contrast to her own natural inclination - to be very restrictive, confined and elitist.
-Much to the dismay of her wonderful singing teacher at the time who wanted her to pursue a career as a classical singer, she was simply not comfortable in this arena and sometime after attaining her BMus. degree, Emily left her further studies to pursue what she found to be a more wholely natural, creative and progressive option for her.
-She first worked in a recording studio in Cork playing keyboards for a local band and went on to record her first Demo in a small studio in the city.
+Emily loved the freedom, discovery and friendships her college experience afforded, offering a stark contrast to the controlling and insular conditions of her upbringing.
+However, she did not relish the classical music environment, which felt restrictively confined and elitist compared to her natural inclinations.
+Much to the dismay of her wonderful singing teacher, who wanted her to pursue a career as a classical singer, Emily simply wasn't comfortable in this arena.
+Some time after attaining her BMus, she left formal studies to pursue a path she found more wholly natural, creative and progressive.
+She first worked in a Cork recording studio, playing keyboards for a local band, before recording her first demo in a small studio in the city.

 The Streets of London